timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart G-Insurance and Annuities/CHAPTER 83-RETIREMENT/SUBCHAPTER III-CIVIL SERVICE RETIREMENT.md

 * (5) For the purpose of this subsection, "State" means a State, the District of Columbia, or any territory or possession of the United States.

 * (l) Transfers of contributions and deposits authorized by section 408(a)(3) of the Foreign Service Act of 1980 shall be deemed to be a complete and final payment of benefits under this chapter.

+### §8345a.
+Embezzlement or conversion of payments
+* (a) EMBEZZLING AND CONVERSION GENERALLY.—

+  * (1) IN GENERAL.—It shall be unlawful for a representative payee to embezzle or in any manner convert all or any part of the amounts received from payments received as a representative payee to a use other than for the use and benefit of the minor or individual on whose behalf such payments were received.

+  * (2) REVOCATION.—If the Office determines that a representative payee has embezzled or converted payments as described in paragraph (1), the Office shall promptly—

+    * (A) revoke the certification for payment of benefits to the representative payee; and

+    * (B) certify payment—

+      * (i) to another representative payee; or

+      * (ii) if the interest of the individual under this title would be served thereby, to the individual.

+* (b) PENALTY.—Any person who violates subsection (a)(1) shall be fined under title 18, imprisoned for not more than 5 years, or both.

 ### §8346.
 Exemption from legal process; recovery of payments
 * (a) The money mentioned by this subchapter is not assignable, either in law or equity, except under the provisions of subsections (h) and (j) of section 8345 of this title, or subject to execution, levy, attachment, garnishment, or other legal process, except as otherwise may be provided by Federal laws.